firecat53/dockerfiles/deluge/README.md

 uid:gid of the image at build time.

     docker build --build-arg=uid=$(id -u) --build-arg=gid=$(id -g) -t deluge .
-    docker create -v /config --name deluge_config myscratch true docker run --rm --volumes-from deluge_config --user root deluge chown -R deluge:users /config

-A bind-mounted volume can be used in place of the data-only volume for deluge_config.
+A bind-mounted volume can be used in place of the data volume for deluge_config.

 ## Run